What We Do

 UNRWA Technical and Vocational Education and Training and Youth Programme

 The UNRWA technical and vocational education and training and youth programme (TVET) provides practical training to young Palestine refugees.
-It equips them with the relevant skills and expertise for Middle Eastern labour markets.
+It equips them with the relevant skills and expertise for the regional labor markets.

-The Agency runs eight vocational and technical training centres with a capacity about 7,500 trainees.
+The Agency runs eight vocational and technical training centers in the five Fields of UNRWA operation, with a capacity of about 8,000 trainees.
 Three types of courses are offered:

 - Semi-professional courses of a two-year duration (technician level) are offered at the post-secondary school level for those who have successfully completed year 12 of schooling.